 A household's Engel curve for a particular class of good captures the relationship between the share of the household's budget spent on that class and the total expenditure of the household.
 An Engel curve is `structural' if it captures the effect of an exogenous change in total expenditure.
 Imagine an ideal experiment in which the household's total expenditure is chosen by a researcher using a random number generator and the household then chooses how to allocate that total expenditure between different classes of goods.
 Then the resulting relationship between the total expenditure and budget share is a structural Engel curve.

-A nonparametric regression of the budget share spent on food and the total expenditure spent on certain classes of goods is unlikely to represent the average structural Engel curve for food.
-This is because total expenditure is chosen by the household and thus depends upon the household's underlying consumption preferences, but these same preferences partially determine the household's expenditure on food.
+Nonparametric regression of the budget share spent on food and the total expenditure on certain classes of goods is unlikely to represent the average structural Engel curve.
+This is because total expenditure is chosen by the household and thus depends upon the household's underlying financial assets and consumption preferences.
+Household finances and preferences partially determine the share of expenditure that the household allocates to food.

 We estimate average structural Engel curves for food eaten at home using data from the Panel Study of Income Dynamics (PSID).
 The PSID study follows US households over a number years and record expenditure on various classes of goods.
-We use ten periods of data from the surveys carried out every two years between 1999 and 2017 inclusive.
-We drop all households whose household heads are not married or cohabiting and drop all households for which we lack the full ten periods of data for all variables included in our analysis, leaving us with a sample of $840$ households.
-We take as the total expenditure the sums of expenditures on food (both at home and away from home), housing, utilities, transportation, education, childcare and healthcare.
+We use ten periods of data from the surveys carried out every two years between 1999 and 2017.
+We drop all households whose household heads are not married or cohabiting and drop all households for which we lack the full ten periods of data, leaving us with $840$ households.
+We take as the total expenditure the sums of expenditures on food (both at home and away from home), housing, utilities, transportation, education, childcare and health-care.

-We apply the approach to identification with fixed-$T$ panels described in Section 2, in particular the Markov treatment assignment and predetermination case.
-Let $X_{t}$ denote the total expenditure in period $t$, which is our treatment of interest in this setting.
-We aim to estimate the average and conditional average structural Engel curve for period $T$.
-Let $\tilde{W}^{*}$ consist of factors that capture heterogeneity in household preferences.

-In this setting, the Markov treatment assumption requires that total expenditure in the past and in the future are only related through the expenditure today and the household's consumption preferences.
-Conditioning on today's expenditure $X_{t}$ is important because conditioning on preferences household, expenditure may still be serially correlated due to persistence in household assets.
-Furthermore, total expenditure may reflect wages and labor supply which may be serially correlated even controlling for preferences.

-The assumption of predetermination at time $T$ is can be stated formally as $U_{T}\perp\!\!\!\perp(X_{1},...,X_{T})|\tilde{W}^{*}$.
-Here $U_{T}$ represents period-$T$-specific variation in the household's tendency to allocate a percentage of total expenditure onto consumption of food at home.
-Thus the above states that time-varying preferences for spending money on food are only related to the history of total expenditure through the mutual association with the underlying time-invariant preferences of the household $\tilde{W}^{*}$.

-Given these assumptions we set $V$ and $Z$ in line with the suggestions in Section 2.
-That is, $V=(X_{1},...,X_{5})$ and $Z=(X_{5},...,X_{9})$.
-To justify Assumption 3 in this setting consider that underlying household preferences $\tilde{W}^{*}$ presumably impact expenditure in every period (not just period $T$) and thus are associated with $V$ and $Z$ which are composed of past treatments.
-The order condition here requires that the dimension of preferences $\tilde{W}^{*}$ be no greater than four.